-- Let's discuss one of the conflicts you're currently facing.
+Let's discuss one of the conflicts you're currently facing.

 - What issues, if any, come up for you?

+- What is preventing you from taking this on?

 - What, if anything, will you do or say?

+- What resources might you connect with?